-- The changes in the electrical components of the heart, total power of the heart and low frequency components were statistically significantly improved.
+- The changes in the electrical components of the heart, total power of the heart and low-frequency components were statistically significantly improved.

 Here's What Happened After Four Weeks of Adjustments:

-Right here with this research we have evidence that chiropractic treatment is positively affecting the heart.
+Right here with this research, we have evidence that chiropractic treatment is positively affecting the heart.

 In another study that took place at New York Chiropractic College, chiropractors measured autonomic nervous system function in those who had an acute back or neck problem.
-Acute means the injury or pain occurred recently in the past week.
+Acute means the injury or pain that occurred recently in the past week.